-Offensive and defensive topics using hardware attacks on the automotive PowerPC 5000 series.
-Includes application of power analysis & fault injection, this focused training culminates in the student performing a full attack on a recent ECU.
+This course covers offensive and defensive topics using hardware attacks on the automotive PowerPC 5000 series.
+Including the application of power analysis and fault injection, this focused training culminates in the student performing a full attack on a recent ECU.

 The following brief syllabus is subject to change.
 More details will be available at a future date.

 Understanding security mechanisms first requires understanding development on the devices.
 During the first day, students are introduced to the devices, as well as the provided development environments.
 They will work through several challenges, with the objective of building a simple flash read-out program that will be used in later steps.